numeroflip/obsidian-auto-template-trigger/README.md

 If you have a single template, it get's applied every time a note is created.

 ## Prerequisites
-It depends on the core `Templates` plugin to be enabled, and a templates folder is being assigned.
+It depends on the core `Templates` plugin to be enabled, and that a templates folder is being assigned.

 ## Usage
 Make sure you have one or more template.